callumalpass/obsidian-biblib/README.md

   * `|shorttitle`: First few significant words of the title.
   * (Consult settings for a full list).

+### **Pandoc-Compatible Citekeys**

+BibLib generates citekeys that are compatible with Pandoc's citation syntax.
+Following Pandoc's rules:

+1. Citekeys must start with a letter, digit, or underscore
+2. Citekeys can contain alphanumerics and these punctuation characters: `:.#$%&-+?<>~/`
+3. Punctuation can only be used internally in the key, not at the beginning or end

+This allows for more flexible citekeys like `smith.2023`, `jones-allen_2022`, or `brown_et.al:2021`.

 ## **Upcoming Features**

 * Export individuals files to various formats.